PatrickImperato/aireliabilitydebrief/README.md

 AI systems can generate convincing text that is incorrect.

-In secure environments such as training simulators, defense systems, and regulated workflows, outputs must be reliable and auditable.
+In secure environments such as training simulators, defense systems, or regulated workflows, outputs must be **reliable and auditable**.

 This repository demonstrates a reliability first architecture that controls model outputs using structured constraints.